Skip to main content

 The Butte Center for Child Evaluation has provided:

-• Over 200 forensic interviews and exams in 2021
+• Over 200 forensic interviews and exams every year since 2021

-In 2017, Dr. Jessie Salisbury, the Butte CEC medical director, received the Outstanding Victim Advocate of the Year Award from the Montana Attorney General's office.
+In 2017, Dr. Jessie Salisbury, the Butte CEC former medical director, received the Outstanding Victim Advocate of the Year Award from the Montana Attorney General's office.
 She is the first physician to receive this award.

 The Montana Standard published the article Karen Sullivan's column: Child Evaluation Center fulfills vital function that explains more about the center.